 The Women's Africa Cup of Nations kicks off in Ghana on Saturday 17 November with eight teams vying for the trophy.

-Hosts Ghana will kick off the tournament against Algeria at the Accra Sports Stadium on day, with Cameroon and Mali also in their group.
+Hosts Ghana will kick off the tournament against Algeria at the Accra Sports Stadium on

 In Group B, the reigning champions Nigeria - the most successful team in the history of the competition with eight titles from ten editions - will open against South Africa on 18 November in Cape Coast.